Blog 5 Landlords 5 Finances 5 Ontario Rent Deposits: Know the Ontario Rental Deposit Laws

 Can a landlord keep my rent deposit if I break my lease?

-This is a tricky one, and depends a lot on the individual circumstance.
 Generally, though, rent deposits in Ontario are only able to be used for their specified purpose, which is as payment for the final month of your tenancy.
 This means that landlords are not able to use this amount for any other purpose, such as a charge for breaking your lease early.
 They can, however, retain this amount as payment for your final month’s rent if you haven’t already paid it.

 In any event, tenants should always be upfront with their landlord should they need to break a lease.
-Sometimes things happen beyond our control, and the best way to avoid conflict and the potential loss of a rent deposit is to be honest about your situation and work to find a mutually agreeable solution.
+Sometimes, things happen beyond our control, and the best way to avoid conflict and the potential loss of a rent deposit is to be honest about your situation and work to find a mutually agreeable solution.

 Beginning January 1st, 2025, landlords may raise rent up to 3.5%.
 Your landlord can either add this amount to the deposit or opt to give it to you directly.
 This is done so that your deposit is still able to cover your last month’s rent regardless of the increase.